Erdroy/MyHalp/README.md

 Unity 5 helper library, contains some useful stuff for better and easier development.

 ## Main Features:
+ - **MyCooker** - Editor extension which helps building applications in specific configurations.
  - **MyPreloader** - Editor extension that generates `MyAssets` class, with all given assets to preload, call MyAssets.Init() to load all of them at once - using async loading.
  - **MyConsole** - Console window for fast development or even ready projects.
  - **MyCommands** - Class for registering commands and executing by string (eg.: 'volume master 0.2') or name and object array as parameters.